Orange-Wallet/wallet-connect-dart/README.md

 # Overview

-Wallet Connect V2 client forked from <https://github.com/Orange-Wallet/wallet-connect-dart> and heavily extended and tested.
+Wallet Connect v2 Library, heavily inspired by the WC2 Javacript Monorepo.

-This library currently only contains the Signing API as per the Wallet Connect v2 Spec.
+This library currently only contains the Signing API as defined in the Wallet Connect v2 Spec.

 # To Use